 After briefly discussing the broad topic of amateur astronomy, Backyard Astronomer delves into the process of selecting an optical device for stargazing.
 Here, Dickinson and Dyer explain the differences between using binoculars and telescopes for night sky viewing, outlining the benefits and drawbacks of each optical gadget.
 Then, the book goes into detail describing some of the best binoculars and telescopes for beginners that are currently available for sale on the market.
 At the present time, this section is very helpful for those in the market for a new telescope, but with the lightning fast pace in which the technology is developing, it’s natural that this section will become out of date in a very short amount of time.
 This section also provides information about how to set up, maintain and clean a telescope or pair of binoculars.

-Part Two of Backyard Astronomer shifts focuses entirely and begins a discussion on the types of objects that the amateur astronomer is likely to see in the night sky.
+Part Two of The Backyard Astronomer’s Guide shifts focuses entirely and begins a discussion on the types of objects that the amateur astronomer is likely to see in the night sky.
 The book provides information about the Moon, the planets, the Sun, meteors, comets, eclipses and iridium flares, explaining what they are, how to see to them and where to look.
 In addition, charts provide information about which astronomical phenomena are present in the sky at various times of the year through to the year 2020.